When a Head Injury Becomes a Brain Injury

-Concussions have been in the news for the past few years due to the concern about the long-term effects of these injuries on sports athletes.
+Concussions have been in the news for the past few years due to concerns about the long-term effects of these injuries on sports athletes.
 Repeated concussions can cause degeneration of the brain, which leads to dementia and death.
+Even a single concussion can be a serious injury.
+You could experience physical symptoms like headaches.
+You could even experience amnesia or brain fog.
+Read on to learn about the causes and effects of a concussion injury, as well as the injury compensation you can seek after you experience one because of someone else’s negligence.

 Your Brain and Skull